minio/console/docs/console_operator_mode.md

 `Console` will authenticate against `Kubernetes`using bearer tokens via HTTP `Authorization` header.
-The user will provide this token once in the login form, Console will validate it against Kubernetes (list apis) and if valid will generate and return a new Console sessions with encrypted claims (the user Service account token will be inside the JWT in the data field)
+The user will provide this token once in the login form, Console will validate it against Kubernetes (list apis) and if valid will generate and return a new Console sessions with encrypted claims (the user Service account token will be inside the session encrypted token

 # Kubernetes